-- By increasing the percentage of good and outstanding teachers across the academy - To improve pupils attainment in reading, writing and mathematics - To improve the quality of teaching in phonics in order to improve on the 2014 screening test results - To sustain the improvements made in the previous academic year - To develop an effective and strong leadership team - To improve the learning environment both externally and internally - To improve the outdoor provision in the foundation stage
+- By increasing the percentage of good and outstanding teachers across the academy - To improve pupils' attainment in reading, writing and mathematics - To improve the quality of teaching in phonics in order to improve on the June 2019 screening test results. - To sustain the improvements made in the previous academic year. - To improve the learning environment both externally and internally - To improve the outdoor provision in the Foundation Stage.